 - Uneven Ground.
-Poorly maintained ground can be full of holes, rocks, or debris that can make people slip and fall.
+Poorly maintained ground is full of holes, rocks, or debris that can make people slip and fall.
 Parking lots could also have issues with potholes that cause people to trip or damage motor vehicles.

 - Inclement Weather.
 Snow and ice can make stairs and walkways slippery if they’re not properly salted and shoveled.
 Also, people will track in snow when they walk into the building.
 When it melts, it can pool and make the entrance a slip and fall hazard.

 - Poor Lighting.
 When an area doesn’t have adequate lighting, people can’t see potential hazards around them.
 This goes for indoor and out.
 Places that should have plenty of bright lights include hallways, stairwells, walkways, and storage rooms.

 - Structural Issues.
 Anything that is structurally unsound like staircases or railings need to be fixed so it’s safe for people to walk.

 - Not Using Protective Devices to Prevent Slips.
 Buildings should have gutters and drainage systems to help make the property less hazardous when it rains.
 Not having these in place could cause flooding or make the walkways slick.